Ackintya/Quad-Fund-Me/README.md

 6.  replace marketaddress in `config.js` with address obtained in step 5
 7. `npm start` to start React server populated at http://localhost:3000/
 8. Replace chainid as 1337 in `pages/index.js`

-## Final
-Thank you Consensys Team.
-Appreciate the quality content and teaching i experienced these few months, very much enjoyed it!